wilcoxadvisors/CodeShare2/docs/coa-import-export-test-procedure.md

    - Create a valid CSV file with new accounts or modifications to existing ones
    - Click the "Import" button
    - Select the CSV file
+   - Verify the preview dialog shows the changes that will be made
+   - Check the accuracy of accounts categorized as new, modified, or missing
-   - Verify the system correctly processes and adds/updates accounts
+   - Proceed with the import and verify changes are applied correctly
    - Repeat with an Excel file

 4. **Import Testing - Invalid Data**